 Organizations of all industries are responsible for storing a vast amount of sensitive data.
-By implementing the tokenization technology within Futurex hardware security modules, businesses can secure their data while reducing the scope of compliance and maintaining convenient accessibility.
+By implementing Futurex's vautless or vaulted tokenization technology within the KMES Series Key Management Enterprise Server, businesses can secure their data while reducing the scope of compliance and maintaining convenient accessibility.

 A Secure Solution for Data Storage